 Headquartered in Aubervilliers, France, Veolia Environnement S.A.
-(Veolia) is one of the world's largest providers of environmental services, with revenue of €25.9 billion in 2018.
+(Veolia) is one of the world's largest providers of environmental services, with revenue of €26.6 billion in the 12 months ended June 2019.
 It provides drinking water to 95 million people, wastewater treatment to 63 million people and waste management services to 43 million people.
-Veolia is listed on the Paris Stock Exchange, with a market capitalisation of around €11.3 billion.
+Veolia is listed on the Paris Stock Exchange, with a market capitalisation of around €15.2 billion at the beginning of February 2020.